Duplicate Content: SEO Impact and Solutions Guide

 URL parameters

-In the head of your page, add:
+At the head of your page, add the following:

 <link rel="canonical" href="http://www.example.com/blogs/my-blog-post" />

-http://www.example.com/blogs/my-blog-post?utm_source=email or
+• http://www.example.com/blogs/my-blog-post?utm_source=email

 Content in different categories

-Some Content Management Systems allow you to place content like products or blog post in different categories.
-A gardening webshop that sells apple trees may list them on www.example.com/trees/apple-tree and www.example.com/fruit/apple-tree.
+Some Content Management Systems (CMS) allow you to place products or blog posts in different categories.
+For example, a gardening webshop might list apple trees under www.example.com/trees/apple-tree and www.example.com/fruit/apple-tree.
+As a result, the product page is available on two different URLs – duplicate content!

-There are two possible solutions to this:
+To solve CMS-generated duplicates, here are two possible solutions

 Pagination may result in duplicate content

-www.example.com/blog/ title of the page "Awesome SEO blog"
+• www.example.com/blog/ "Awesome SEO blog"

-www.example.com/blog/ title of the page "Awesome SEO blog"
+• www.example.com/blog/ "Awesome SEO blog"

-www.example.oom/blog/page/2 title of the page "Awesome SEO blog - page 2"
+• www.example.com/blog/page/2 "Awesome SEO blog - page 2"

 Unoriginal content

-Say you have www.example.com targeting the US, and www.example.co.uk targeting the UK.
-Both websites sell kitchen apparel, and have identical product descriptions.
+Say you have www.example.com targeting the US and www.example.co.uk targeting the UK.
+Both websites sell kitchen apparel and have identical product descriptions.
 But because the pricing and delivery costs differ, you want to make sure you're sending the right people to the right website, and of course, you want to avoid duplicate content.

 www and non-www URLs